5.29.23

 Simultaneously, higher interest rates will also affect how much home you can afford to buy.
 According to Consumer Affairs, a difference of one percentage point can lower what purchase price buyers can afford by almost $47K.
 For example, a loan at 5% compared to 4% reduces home buying power by $46,939.

-Credit standards may be higher
+Lending standards may be higher than last time

 Depending on when you bought your current home, lending standards may now be more stringent.
 Specifically, lenders have tightened standards for a buyer’s debt-to-income ratio (DTI)—the amount of debt compared to their income.